 Synthetic information and links on running and concluded research projects can be found in the projects page.

-News and interesting information are posted here.
+News are posted here.

 About me - technically speaking